 Which dinner seating will I get?

 As always, we at JoCo Cruise Crazy looked for the best value for our cruisers, and the chosen itinerary far and away provided the most bang-for-the-buck.
 There are roughly 800 skabillion different factors in play when scheduling a JCCC, and we juggle considerations of affordability, location, time of year, cruise line, ports of call, and alignment of the planets, among many others—and this itinerary ended up being the best balance of these many (and often contradictory) variables.
-As with many things in life, we can never make everyone happy.
-And for those worried about having one fewer day, remember that JCCC1 was a 6 night cruise, and it worked out just fine.

 - An ice rink and surfing simulator.
 I mean, c’mon!